jacksleight/statamic-distill/README.md

 #### Bard & Text Values

-You can extract Bard data and plain text manually in PHP using the `Distill::bard()` and `Distill::text()` method.
-For example to create a plain text computed value of a page builder you could do this:
+You can extract Bard data and plain text manually in PHP using the `Distill::bard()` and `Distill::text()` methods.
+For example to create a plain text computed value of a page builder you could do one of these:

 ```php
 use JackSleight\StatamicDistill\Facades\Distill;